steipete/steipete.com/_posts/2020-12-14-apple-silicon-mac-mini-for-ci.md

 date: 2020-12-14 11:30:00 +0200
 tags: iOS development
 image: /assets/img/2020/apple-silicon-ci/trippin.png
-description: "Ever since the M1 was announced, I’ve been curious how well Apple’s new Mac mini would perform for our CI system.
+description: "Ever since the M1 was announced, I’ve been curious how well Apple's new Mac mini would perform for our CI system.
 Does it work?
 Is it worth it?
 Read and find out!"
 ---

 Ever since the M1 was announced, I’ve been curious how well Apple’s new Mac mini would perform for our CI system.
-A few days ago, we finally got access to two M1 Mac minis hosted on MacStadium (8-core M1, 16 GB unified memory, 1TB SSD, 1Gbs).
+A few days ago, we finally got access to two M1 Mac minis hosted on MacStadium (8-core M1, 16&nbsp;GB unified memory, 1&nbsp;TB SSD, 1&nbsp;GbE).

-The Geekbench Score is 1705/7379 vs. 1100/5465, so the promise is more than 30 percent increased performance — even more so for single-threaded operations Linking, code-signing are all tasks that Apple didn’t parallelize yet, so single-core performance is a significant factor for CI performance.
+The Geekbench Score is 1705/7379 vs. 1100/5465, so the promise is more than 30 percent increased performance — even more so for single-threaded operations.
+Linking and code-signing are tasks Apple hasn’t yet parallelized, so single-core performance is a significant factor for CI performance.

-A recap: We run a raw Mac mini setup (6-core 3.2 GHz, 64 GB RAM, 1TB SSD, 10Gbs).
-I’ve explored [the tradeoffs between virtualization and bare metal in the PSPDFKit blog](https://pspdfkit.com/blog/2020/managing-macos-hardware-virtualization-or-bare-metal/).
+A recap: We run a raw Mac mini setup (6-core 3.2&nbsp;GHz, 64&nbsp;GB RAM, 1&nbsp;TB SSD, 10Gbs).
+If you’re interested, I explored [the tradeoffs between virtualization and bare metal on the PSPDFKit blog](https://pspdfkit.com/blog/2020/managing-macos-hardware-virtualization-or-bare-metal/).

 ## Automization Woes

-We’re using [Cinc](https://cinc.sh/) (the open source binary package of [Chef](https://www.chef.io/products/chef-automate)) + [knife zero](https://knife-zero.github.io/) to automate the setup process for new nodes.
-It does everything from creating a CI user with an APFS-encrypted drive, configuring firewall rules, installing dependencies like [ccache for faster compiling](https://pspdfkit.com/blog/2020/faster-compilation-with-ccache/) and Ruby for scripting, to installing Xcode and required Simulators.
+We’re using [Cinc](https://cinc.sh/) (the open source binary package of [Chef](https://www.chef.io/products/chef-automate)) and [Knife-Zero](https://knife-zero.github.io/) to automate the setup process for new nodes.
+It does everything from creating a CI user with an APFS-encrypted drive and configuring firewall rules, to installing dependencies like [ccache for faster compiling](https://pspdfkit.com/blog/2020/faster-compilation-with-ccache/) and Ruby for scripting, and installing Xcode and required Simulators.
 After a few hours, setup is complete and the machine automatically registers itself on Buildkite as a new agent.

-There’s a detailed article coming next in our [series about Continuous Integration for Small iOS/macOS Teams](https://pspdfkit.com/blog/2020/continuous-integration-for-small-ios-macos-teams/) that goes into more detail on this setup.
+There’s a detailed article coming next in our [Continuous Integration for Small iOS/macOS Teams](https://pspdfkit.com/blog/2020/continuous-integration-for-small-ios-macos-teams/) series, and it goes into more detail on this setup.
 Of course, there have been a few issues we encountered along the way to get the automation to work with Apple Silicon.

 ## Installing Rosetta 2